 K+C celebrated its 10th Anniversary Season in 2013, generously supported by the Rockefeller Brothers Fund.
 In 2015, the company commissioned two bright choreographic stars, Adam Barruch and Loni Landon, and engaged even broader audiences nationwide through performances, and expanded education initiatives.

-K+C has received grants and generous support from National Endowment for the Arts, the New York State Council, New York City Department of Cultural Affairs, American Music Center Live Music for Dance Program, The Greenwall Foundation, The Harkness Foundation for Dance, The O’Donnell-Green Music & Dance Foundation, New York Foundation for the Arts, The Jerome Robbins Foundation, The Shubert Foundation, The Christian Keesee Charitable Trust, and Dianne & Daniel Vapnek Family Fund.
+K+C has received grants and generous support from National Endowment for the Arts, the New York State Council, New York City Department of Cultural Affairs, American Music Center Live Music for Dance Program, the Howard Gilman Foundation, The Harkness Foundation for Dance, The O’Donnell-Green Music & Dance Foundation, New York Foundation for the Arts, The Jerome Robbins Foundation, The Shubert Foundation, The Christian Keesee Charitable Trust, and Dianne & Daniel Vapnek Family Fund.